dsant005/AGENT-X/documentation/user_guide.md

-# Autonomous Generation and Exploration System (Agent) and Agent-X User's Guide
+# Autonomous Generation and Exploration for Testing (Agent) and Agent-X User's Guide

 ## Overview